Kitware/SMTK/.gitlab/issue_templates/new-release.md

   - `MAJOR`: e.g. yy is the year
   - `MINOR`: e.g. mm is the month
   - `PATCH`: e.g. the release sequence number (start at 0)
-  - `BRANCHPOINT`: The commit where the release should be started
+  - `BRANCHPOINT`: The commit where the release should be started - it is a point on master where the release process branch is started from.
+The release process branch will have multiple commits including the assembling of release notes and changing of the version.

 Please remove this comment.
 -->